ryan-mcclue/musings/rage-against-the-machine.md

 Being able to sift through low-quality tech news essential, e.g. almost every week a new database library

 Have to update Ubuntu version if want to easily get compiled version of modern gcc

+Unfortunate mnemonic repetition of nonsensical statements in programming, e.g. manual memory management is hard (overly simplistic and misleading)